elotroalex/chiens/_texts/translation.md

 - {:.pr} of a large herd, and I dig, knee-deep, in the high grass of blood.
 Poor gods, good-natured faces, arms too long, driven out of a rum paradise---ashen palms visited by bats and packs of sleepwalkers---the cadaverous decomposition lights its worm and herb candles
 - Climb, rockets, illuminate the disaster ...
 - {:.pr} I bled in the secret corridors---on the grand open field of battle and,
-- I advance, [check]spalled fly big insect tough-horned and voracious
+- I advance, spalled-fly grand-insect tough-horned and voracious
-- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my murdered body, violent through the bars of the sun.
+- {:.pr} attracted by the succulence of my own sawtooth skeleton, legacy of my body murdered violently through the bars of the sun.

 - {:.sp} The Man Reciter.

 - scattered skinned
-- in the soils in the thickets
+- in the terrains in the thickets
 - disemboweled poem
-- emigration of burned doves drizzled with spirits ...
+- migration of doves burnt dipped in hard liquor ...

 - {:.sp} The Woman Reciter.